 - Site type: Tomb

-Description: KV 3, located in the first southeast branch off the main wadi, resembles in plan tombs of royal family members of Dynasty 20 in the Valley of the Queens.
+Description: KV 3, located in the first southeast branch off of the main wadi, resembles in plan tombs of royal family members of Dynasty 20 in the Valley of the Queens.
 Its open entryway (A) leads to a corridor (B) from which side chambers were to open off each side (Ba, Bb).
 Only the right (south) side chamber Bb was fully cut; a cutting on the left (north) marks the beginning of the gate and side chamber Ba.
 A pillared chamber (F) follows on the main axis, also with side chambers (Fa, Fb).
 Here, the left (north) side chamber Fa was completed, while on the right (south) Fb is represented only by the abandoned gate cutting.
 On the same main axis, three smaller chambers (G, H, J) occupy the rear; the first two have vaulted ceilings.

 The tomb’s extant decoration in painted sunk relief on plaster survives only in corridor B, as well as gates B and F. The principal decorative theme consisted of depictions of Rameses III followed by a prince, before various deities.
 It is assumed that the decorative program was complete, however, since Carl Richard Lepsius noted painted decoration on the ceiling of the vaulted chamber and depictions of the king on the walls of the first corridor B, as well as gates B and C.